 The spectacle of descending from the cross is sarcastic, but according to the story Jesus soon did something more remarkable: rising from the dead.
 The descent remark is ironic, then, since those who see Jesus after that miracle do become believers.
 That includes Paul (1 Corinthians 15:8).

-It is not difficult to imagine somebody like the scribe, possibly complicit in the organized opposition to the living Jesus, becoming outraged by reports of a resurrection.
+It is not difficult to imagine somebody like the scribe, possibly a cog in the organized opposition to the living Jesus, becoming outraged by reports of a resurrection.
 It is entirely plausible that until he saw something for himself, the scribe might consider such reports as blasphemous and seditious lies.

 Regardless, Jesus’ complaint against his disciples at 16:14 (which, as explained in earlier posts, I estimate to be plausibly authentic) applies to Paul by Paul’s own admission,

 … he [Jesus] rebuked them for their unbelief and hardness of heart, because they didn’t believe those who had seen him after he had risen.

-There is one other thing that would need to be true if the scribe were based on Paul’s writings about himself.
-The scribe would need a motive to remain persistently reluctant to share his face-to-face encounter with Jesus.
+One other thing should be true if the scribe were based on Paul’s writings about himself.
+The scribe should have a motive to remain reluctant later on to share his face-to-face encounter with Jesus.

 Just before the scathing parable that precipitates the two debates and the scribe’s meeting, Jesus asks the Temple officials whether they believe John’s baptism was from heaven or from men.
 (A generation later, somebody apparently asked the same question about Paul’s gospel, judging from Galatians 1:11-12.)

-They reasoned with themselves, saying, “If we should say, ‘From heaven;’ he will say, ‘Why then did you not believe him?’
+They [the officials] reasoned with themselves, saying, “If we should say, ‘From heaven;’ he will say, ‘Why then did you not believe him?’
 (Mark 11:31)